contact us

 If you’re concerned about exit fees, talk to us at Independent and we’ll work with you to make your exit easier.

 If your current property manager is not meeting your needs, contact us for more information about how we can help.
-We offer a wide range of property management services and can tailor a package to suit you.
+We offer a wide range of property management services in Canberra and can tailor a package to suit you.
 Get in touch below.

 Ready to make the switch?